voxel51/fiftyone/docs/source/teams/data_lens.rst

             ctx: foo.ExecutionContext,
         ) -> Generator[DataLensSearchResponse, None, None]:
             handler = BigQueryHandler()
-            for batch in handler.handle_request(request):
+            for batch in handler.handle_request(request, ctx):
                 yield batch

     class BigQueryHandler:
         def handle_request(
             self,
-            request: DataLensSearchRequest
+            request: DataLensSearchRequest,
+            ctx: foo.ExecutionContext,
         ) -> Generator[DataLensSearchResponse, None, None]:
-            # Create our client
+            # Create our client.
+            # If needed, we can use secrets from `ctx.secrets` to provide credentials
+            #  or other secure configuration required to interact with our data source.
             client = bigquery.Client()

             try: